-- TCP/IP Configuration and Reference (about 100 pages) This book provides information on configuring Transmission Control Protocol/Internet Protocol (TCP/IP) and operating and managing your network. - Tips and Tools for Securing your iSeries (about 254 pages) This book provides basic recommendations for using the security features of the iSeries to protect your server and its associated operations.
+- TCP/IP Configuration and Reference (592 KB) This book provides information on configuring Transmission Control Protocol/Internet Protocol (TCP/IP) and operating and managing your network. - Tips and Tools for Securing your iSeries (1 MB)

+This book provides basic recommendations for using the security features of the iSeries to protect your server and its associated operations.